tardionis/DnD-helper/README.md

 * The ability to add new spells, attacks, items etc. to the lists.

-## Planned features

 * Remove items from lists

 * Edit the items in the lists

+## Planned features

-* Select the order of the fighters beforehand in the combat system.
+* Select the order of the fighters beforehand the combat.

 * Individual search for each list.